 A: There are three main types of medical malpractice case.

-- Cases in which a mistake was made in treatment
+- Cases in which a mistake made in treatment

-- Cases in which an improper diagnosis was made
+- Cases in which an improper diagnoses was made

 - Cases involving a lack of consent